 The system setup is sketched in Fig. 1.
+Please note that the sketched multi-mode antennas (MMA) offer three inputs that can be used by the digital baseband processing.
+Therefore, it is meaningful to distinguish between the number of physical antenna elements and the number of effective antenna ports.
 The system offers flexibility in terms of trade-offs between multiplexing and diversity.
-The extreme cases are (i) full multiplexing, where the number of streams N_S is equal to the number of effective receive ports $N{R,eff}$ and (ii) full diversity, where just one stream is used.
+The extreme cases are (i) full multiplexing, where the number of streams $N{\rm S}$ is equal to the number of effective receive ports $N{R,eff}$ and (ii) full diversity, where just one stream is used.
 In the case of full multiplexing the matrix W acts as a precoder, for the case with one input stream it breaks down to a beamforming vector.
 The receiver has to be configured by control bits in the MAC layer to adapt the coding rates and modulation formats.
 If any diversity is used, the parallel to serial conversion in the receiver unit needs a scheme to combine the diversely transceived streams.
 Similarly, a control unit in the transmitter takes care of channel estimation from pilots, calculation of EIRP-limited precoding, adaptive modulation formats and coding rates and the loading of bits onto the adaptive number of streams.
 The control unit has to consider quality of service (QoS) requirements and data rate demand to adapt the parameters of the system blocks.
 In the context of ultra-high data rates in the region of 100 Gbps [11], the case of full multiplexing is the suitable scenario.
 Therefore, in this contribution we will neglect the case of diversity and narrow the scope to full multiplexing.